 One of Portland’s most iconic parks, Mt Tabor also has one of the best sunset views in the city!
 From the upper reservoir (technically #5), you can see all the way downtown.
 With open views to the west and city skyline, Mt Tabor makes for one of the best sunset hike spots in Portland.
 And even more great views all the way up to the top, plus a few sneaky Mt Hood views on the other side – through the trees.

 Mt Tabor also tops our list for some of the best easy hikes in Portland.
 All on top of an extinct volcanic cinder cone!
 And while there are certainly mapped trails you can follow, it’s usually more of a walk for as long as you want and at some point you’ll circle back around!
+This is one of my favorite spots to take visitors for their first day in Portland.

 3. Council Crest